morrisyoung/eQTL_v4_script/README.md

 ### Batch relevant

-* We have 160 individual batch variables and 69 sample batch variables, in "../batch\_var\_individual.txt" and "../batch\_var\_sample.txt".
+* We have 160 **individual batch variables** and 69 **sample batch variables** for all the genotypes and expression data we use at this time, in "../batch\_var\_individual.txt" and "../batch\_var\_sample.txt".
 They are already quantified and scaled to [0, 1].
 There are some original batch variables that are removed, which we discussed above.